Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Experiments

 The proposed Counterfactual Synthesis Policy is model-agnostic that can be employed in various popular RL algorithms.
 Although some priors works also approach counterfactual reasoning by generating counterfactual sequences, their works are designed for supervised learning, which is different from RL.
 Existing RL-based recommendation methods do not have unified state representations, which cannot produce a fair comparison.
 Therefore, we mainly focus on the following RL algorithms as baselines:

 \begin{itemize} \item \textbf{Deep Deterministic Policy Gradient (DDPG)}~\cite{lillicrap2015continuous}.
 DDPG is an off-policy method for environments with continuous action spaces.
 DDPG employs a target policy network to compute an action that approximates maximisation to deal with continuous action spaces. \item \textbf{Soft Actor Critic (SAC)}~\cite{haarnoja2018soft}.
 SAC is an off-policy maximum entropy Deep Reinforcement Learning approach that optimises a stochastic policy.
-It employs the clipped double-Q method and entropy regularisation that trains the policy to maximise a trade-off between expected return and entropy. \item \textbf{Twin Delayed DDPG (TD3)}~\cite{fujimoto2018addressing}: TD3 is an algorithm that improves on baseline DDPG performance by incorporating three key tricks: learning two Q-functions instead of one, updating the policy less frequently, and adding noise to the target action. \end{itemize}
+It employs the clipped double-Q method and entropy regularisation that trains the policy to maximise a trade-off between expected return and entropy. \item \textbf{Twin Delayed DDPG (TD3)}~\cite{fujimoto2018addressing}: TD3 is an algorithm that improves on baseline DDPG performance by incorporating three key tricks: learning two Q-functions instead of one, updating the policy less frequently, and adding noise to the target action. \item \textbf{CTRL}~\cite{lu2020sample}: CTRL is an offline RL-based data augmentation method that utilizes the counterfactural method. \item \textbf{TPGR}~\cite{chen2019large} is a model designed for large-scale interactive recommendations, which combines the strengths of reinforcement learning with a binary tree structure. \item \textbf{PGPR}~\cite{xian2019reinforcement} is an explainable recommendation model that incorporates knowledge awareness and utilizes reinforcement learning techniques. \end{itemize}

 In terms of evaluation measures, click-through rate is the primary indicator used by VirtualTaobao.
 For dataset evaluation, three widely used numerical criteria are utilised: Precision, Recall, and Accuracy.